sal55/langs/Modules2021/readme.md

 * When I generate DLL files with my compiler (which can then be used from other languages), I use the **export** attribute above, to determine which main program names are exported.
 * The process also generates a new kind of .exp exports file, for my own language to be able to use.
 I may extend this to generating a .h file too.

-### Sample Header File (Scheme IV)
+### Sample Header Modules (Scheme IV)

-This is the header for my 'M' compiler, an early example of such a file:
+This is the header module for my 'M' compiler, an early example of such a file; the module is called mm.m:
 ````
     module mmcli             # (mm modules are the compiler front-end)
     module mm_blockpcl